ImageMagick/ImageMagick/README.md

 * [High dynamic-range images](https://imagemagick.org/script/high-dynamic-range.php): accurately represent the wide range of intensity levels found in real scenes ranging from the brightest direct sunlight to the deepest darkest shadows.
 * [Image cache](https://imagemagick.org/script/magick-cache.php): secure methods and tools to cache images, image sequences, video, audio or metadata in a local folder.
 * [Image calculator](https://imagemagick.org/script/fx.php): apply a mathematical expression to an image or image channels.
-* [Image gradients](https://imagemagick.org/script/gradient.php): create a gradual blend of one color whose shape is horizontal, vertical, circular, or ellipical.
+* [Image gradients](https://imagemagick.org/script/gradient.php): create a gradual blend of one color whose shape is horizontal, vertical, circular, or elliptical.
 * [Image identification](https://imagemagick.org/script/identify.php): describe the format and attributes of an image.
 * [ImageMagick on the iPhone](https://imagemagick.org/script/download.php#iOS): convert, edit, or compose images on your iPhone.
 * [Large image support](https://imagemagick.org/script/architecture.php#tera-pixel): read, process, or write mega-, giga-, or tera-pixel image sizes.